 - 15* or 20 hours per week

-*The part-time program is not eligible for the Form I-20.
+*The 15-hour-per-week program does not qualify for the Form I-20.

 Advisory About Variable Enrollments